galaxyproject/training-material/topics/contributing/tutorials/reviewing/tutorial.md

 Replace `1547` with the number of the PR (can be found after the title)

 Serve the jekyll website using `make serve`.
-Full instruction for preview the website locally can be found in [this tutorial](TODO)
+Full instruction for previewing the website locally can be found in [this tutorial](TODO)

 ### On Heroku